How to Automate and Optimize Magento Meta Keywords for Better SEO

 Magento SEO for categories: Template best practices

 The process of creating a category template is nearly identical to setting up a product template.
-The main difference is in the selected template type—Category.
-Keeping this distinction in mind will help you stay focused on what's specific to each type.
+The main difference is in the selected template type - Category.

-Description Types: Category templates offer fewer editable fields compared to product templates.
+Description Types: Category templates offer fewer editable fields than product templates.
 Typically, you'll be working with the SEO description and the standard category description.

 How to write a strong meta description for categories

 Start with the category name to improve relevance and keyword targeting.
-Including the store name reinforces your branding and gives users a sense of where they're shopping.
-The phrase the best selection and prices adds appeal.
-Keep the title within 60–70 characters to ensure it displays properly in search results.
+Including the store name reinforces your branding, and the phrase the best selection and prices adds appeal.
+Keep the title within 50-60 characters so it displays properly in search results.

-Meta Description: Explore our collection '[category_name]' at '[store_name]'.
-We offer a wide assortment, favorable prices, and fast delivery.
+Meta Description: Explore our '[category_name]' collection at '[store_name]'.
+Wide assortment, competitive prices, and fast delivery.

 Improve category CTR with targeted SEO description

-Layered Navigation pages are dynamically generated when a user applies filters within a single category (e.g., size, color, or brand).
-Unlike static product or category pages, these are dynamic and change based on filter combinations.
+Layered Navigation pages are dynamically generated when a user applies filters within a single category (e.g., size, color, or brand), so their content changes with every filter combination.

 Essential variables for Magento filter page templates

-[filter_selected_options]: Display only the values of the selected filters (e.g., Backpack or White).
+[filter_selected_options]: Displays only the values of the selected filters (e.g., Backpack or White).

 [filter_names_selected_options]: Displays both filter names and their selected values (e.g., Activity: Yoga or Color: White), providing more detailed information.